Mario-Youchia/Sales-Invoice-Generator/README.md

 The project is organized as a Java desktop application with separate view, controller, model, and shared-state classes.
 The Swing interface is built manually with `JFrame`, `JPanel`, `JTable`, `JScrollPane`, `JButton`, `JTextField`, menus, dialogs, and keyboard shortcuts.

-The controller handles file operations and Excel workbook updates.
-It reads and writes invoice summaries, invoice details, and separately exported invoices using Apache POI.
-The model contains helper methods for clearing the invoice form, validating dates and names, validating numeric inputs, and updating the current invoice number.
+The controller manages file operations and updates Excel workbooks.
+It reads and writes invoice summaries, invoice details and separately exported invoices using Apache POI.
+The model has helper methods for clearing the invoice form, validating dates and names, validating numeric inputs, and updating the current invoice number.

-The application keeps its workbook files in the project root because the original implementation reads and writes files relative to the working directory.
+The application keeps its workbook files in the project root.

 ## How to Run